 By Sharan Saikumar Sep.
 20, 2017

-ast morning, my father sent me a clipping of a news report: Gujaratis were up in arms against a Sunny Leone hoarding, advising safe sex during Navratri.
+ast year, ahead of Navratri, my father sent me a clipping of a news report: Gujaratis were up in arms against a Sunny Leone hoarding, advising safe sex during Navratri.
 I replied with a string of laughing emojis, partly because I’m sure if Gujjus did outrage, they’d do it with a box of farsan in place, and also because it was funny to learn that the place I once called home was still determined to pretend that sex, like alcohol consumption, just doesn’t exist.

 As young girls growing up in Baroda, Navratri for us would begin a month before the actual garbas began.
 Schoolwork would be abandoned and shopping trips to the old city would begin with fevered excitement.
 The air would be rife with talks of VIP passes for United Way (Baroda’s most popular garba venue), silver kandoras, and the most mandatory of all Navratri essentials – the backless choli.

 This was the nineties, and we were relatively new to Gujarat.
 We were yet to learn the ways of this strange land, where every woman was a ben and every man was a bhai.
 Baroda was nothing like Bombay.
 Here the girls would constantly talk about boys but never play with them in the evening.
 The boys would never talk to the girls, but instead “aata maro” – the Gujarati version of geri – the evening away.
 One of my friends, who “dared to talk to boys”, had her jeans burnt in a fit of rage, as if the denim were somehow a direct connection to sexual pleasure.

 Last morning, my father sent me a clipping of a news report: Gujaratis were up in arms against a Sunny Leone hoarding advising safe sex during Navratri Image credit: Twitter